robert/robert.github.com/_posts/2016-09-03-10-ways-to-play-better-magic.md

 If the defending player is playing correctly, they will be waiting for you to either do something or pass priority before revealing their own plays (see below).
 You should therefore be clear when you are not passing priority.
 I like saying “No effects”.
 A perfectly executed combat step might look something like:

-—MAIN PHASE---
+---MAIN PHASE---<br/>
-Attacker: “Combat?"
+Attacker: “Combat?"<br/>
-—DECLARE ATTACKERS STEP--
+---DECLARE ATTACKERS STEP--<br/>
-Defender: “I’ll use Sigardian Priest to tap down your Wretched Gryff."
+Defender: “I’ll use Sigardian Priest to tap down your Wretched Gryff."<br/>
 A: “Sure.
-Combat?"
+Combat?"<br/>
-D: “Yep"
+D: “Yep"<br/>
-A: “I’ll attack with Tireless Tracker."
+A: “I’ll attack with Tireless Tracker."<br/>
-—DECLARE BLOCKERS STEP--
+---DECLARE BLOCKERS STEP---<br/>
-D: “Blocks?"
+D: “Blocks?"<br/>
-A: “Yep."
+A: “Yep."<br/>
-D: “I’ll block with Sanitarium Skeleton."
+D: “I’ll block with Sanitarium Skeleton."<br/>
-—DAMAGE STEP--
+—DAMAGE STEP--<br/>
 A: “Sure.
-No effects."
+No effects."<br/>
 D: “No effects.
-Damage - the Skeleton dies."
+Damage - the Skeleton dies."<br/>
-—MAIN PHASE 2--
+---MAIN PHASE 2---
 <More Magic happens>

 ### Combat as the defending player